Oakham: Transport

+Most bus services in Oakham are operated by Centrebus and Blands.
+Routes link the town with Corby, Melton Mowbray and Stamford.

 The Oakham Canal connected the town to the Melton Mowbray Navigation, the River Soar and the national waterways system between 1802 and 1847.

-Most buses in Oakham are operated by Centrebus including the Rutland Flyer to Melton Mowbray.
+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the Waltham TV transmitter.

+Rutland's local radio stations are BBC Radio Leicester on 104.9 FM, Smooth East Midlands on 106.6 FM, Hits Radio East Midlands on 106.0 FM, Greatest Hits Radio Midlands (which used to be Rutland Radio) on 107.2 FM, Sabras Radio on 91.0 FM and Rutland and Stamford Sound, a community based radio station which broadcast on DAB and online to the county and Stamford in Lincolnshire.

+The Rutland Mercury and Rutland Times are the local newspapers that serve the area.

 Education

 Oakham School is an English public school, founded together with Uppingham School in 1584.
 The original school building survives, north-east of the church.
 It has across its south front the inscription Schola Latina – Graeca – Hebraica A° 1584 and above its door a stone with an inscription in Latin, Greek and Hebrew.

 Oakham School is the owner of the town's former workhouse.
 Built in 1836–1837 by the Oakham Poor Law Union, it held 167 inmates until its conversion into Catmose Vale Hospital.
 It now contains two of the school houses for girls.

 Catmose College, founded in 1920, is a state-funded secondary school.
 Harington School is a sixth form centre next to it.
 Rutland County College, previously Rutland Sixth Form College, moved from the outskirts of the town to Great Casterton.